 Videos usually hog more HDD space than images.
 That’s especially the case if they have DV-AVI or MPEG-2 file formats.
 WMV, RealVideo, and MPEG-1 are more compressed file formats that take up less HDD space.
 You can convert video files to WMV with this web tool, which is much the same as the JPEG converter.
 As WMV has the smallest video file size, converting higher quality video formats to WMV can free up lots of disk space.

 You can also use iLoveIMG to easily compress images so they take up less space on your HDD.

 Reduce System Restore’s Disk Space Usage

-Press the Configure button there to open window below.
-That window includes a Max Usage bar which you can adjust System Restore’s disk usage with.
-The Current Usage figure there highlights the amount of disk space allocated to System Restore.
+Press the Configure button to open the window shown below.
+This window includes a Max Usage bar which you can use to adjust System Restore’s disk usage.
+The Current Usage figure highlights the amount of disk space allocated to System Restore.
 You should drag the bar further left so that max usage is less than the Current Usage figure.
 Press Apply and click OK to close the window.

-Those are some of the best ways to free up disk space on Windows 10.
-Deleting temporary files and removing software with CCleaner, saving files to cloud storage, compressing videos and images and reducing disk storage allocated to System Restore can save loads of hard drive space.
+These are some of the best ways to free up disk space on Windows 10.
+Deleting temporary files and removing software with CCleaner, saving files to cloud storage, compressing videos and images, and reducing disk storage allocated to System Restore can save loads of hard drive space.

 Try these methods out for yourself to see how they can save you space and speed up your Windows 10 computer.